Emperor-Grey/raft-rs_impl/ReadMe.md

 ## Reference

-This project has taken reference from [`rsraft`](https://github.com/laurocaetano/rsraft) but extends it with FROST for cryptographic security.
+This project has taken reference from [`rsraft`](https://github.com/laurocaetano/rsraft) but extends it with FROST for cryptographic security and simplifies the implementation of raft.